wix-prototypers/prototypers_prototype-loader-preview/README.md

 # prototypers_prototype-loader

 A styled loader for code-based prototypes. the loader clears all HTML, styles and images from the browser untill the prototype is fully loaded.
 In the meanwhile a customized loader will be shown.
+An altrantive usage might be showcasing one of Wix's featured loaders as part of the prototype flow.

 ## Usage